Jacques le Gris: Early life

 Jacques le Gris was born in the 1330s, the son of Guillaume le Gris, a minor Norman squire.
 Unusual for the time, he was educated, taking minor orders as a cleric in the church, and able to read sufficiently well to officiate at mass.
 Like his father, Le Gris was first a man-at-arms, and then a squire, in the service of the Count of Perche, a role at which he excelled.
 He also participated in several minor military campaigns in Normandy, in the entourage of Robert d'Alençon.

 At some point in his life, Le Gris also married, and fathered several sons; who, in turn, had descendants of their own.

 In 1370, his long service was rewarded when he was given command of one of his liege lord's castles at the village of Exmes.
 During his career, he became firm friends with Jean de Carrouges, another squire in the count's service.
 Carrouges and Le Gris were so close that, in 1377, the same year that Count Robert died, Carrouges made Le Gris godfather to his eldest son, a position of great responsibility and trust.

-With the arrival of Count Robert's brother, Pierre d'Alençon, the friendship between the two squires became strained as the new count with Robert d'Alençon's death in 1377.
-Le Gris was an able, amiable, and intelligent, and soon became one of the new count's favourites.
+With the arrival of Count Robert's brother, Pierre d'Alençon, the friendship between the two squires became strained.
+Le Gris was able, amiable, and intelligent, and soon became one of the new count's favourites.
 When Count Pierre moved his court to Argentan, Le Gris lent him 3,000 livres and, in reward, was confirmed as Seigneur (Lord) of Exmes, and given a valuable estate at Aunou-le-Faucon.
 As Le Gris rose in his lord's esteem, the poorer Carrouges was frequently overlooked, resulting in a deterioration in their friendship which was only worsened by the death of Carrouges' wife and son in 1380, severing the men's family ties.

 Shortly after the death of his family, Carrouges departed on campaign in Upper Normandy while Le Gris – thanks to his literacy and military skills – rose steadily in importance in Count Pierre's court, traveling with the count when he went to Paris on business.
 During these trips, Count Pierre introduced Le Gris to the royal court and was instrumental in gaining him the prestigious title of Royal Steward, a position within the household of the King, Charles VI.